Dollar falls against the yen; bond yields decline

 The data could raise doubts about the ability of the economy to absorb government spending cuts and higher taxes and may fuel speculation of the possibility of more Federal Reserve measures to boost growth, or at least keep the Fed's current stimulus plans in place.

-Investors in European equities also took a breather after five days of gains.
-Europe's top shares on the FTSEurofirst 300 .FTEU3 closed down 0.4 percent, and world shares .MIWD00000PUS were off 0.2 percent.
+Investors in European equities were also taking a breather after five days of gains.
+Europe's top shares on the FTSEurofirst 300 .FTEU3 closed down 0.35 percent, and world shares .MIWD00000PUS were off 0.3 percent.

 A growing belief that the European Central Bank will react to the recent deterioration in the euro zone's economy by cutting interest rates next Thursday helped European stocks rise this week, pushed the euro to a three-week low and contributed to a fall in bond yields.